weiju/ratr0-engine/docs/DISPLAY.md

 ### Playfields

-RATR0 fully supports single and dual playfield modes, moreover since we have very flexible copper list design, it is possible to partition the screen into vertical slices and implement split screen and parallax effects with that.
+RATR0 fully supports single and dual playfield modes.
+RATR0 expands the base dual playfield by allowing the developer to define more than 2 playfields for each stage and use the copper list to assign them to different positions of the screen.
+With this, we can partition the screen into vertical portions and implement advanced split screen and parallax effects.

 ### Double buffering